AyishikD/ADapp/README.md

 # ADapp
-ADapp is a thread-like web application designed to facilitate discussions and interactions among users.
+ADapp is a social media web application designed to facilitate discussions and interactions among users.
 It is built with modern technologies to provide a seamless and enjoyable user experience.
 It has seamless experience for mobile and PC and provides a good alternative.

 ## Technologies Used
 - **Next.js**: A React framework for building server-rendered applications.